raumannsr/data-fairness-impact/README.md

 0_data: contains the metadata of the collected skin-lesions (from the ISIC archive [1,2,3,4,5,6])

-1_code: contains the baseline and multi-task models, and the definition of the experiments:
+1_code: This directory contains the baseline and multi-task models, the definition of the experiments, and the MATLAB code:
-- single taks: 0_baseline.py (Keras and TensorFlow)
+- single task: 0_baseline.py (Keras and TensorFlow)
 - reinforcing: 1_mtl_strengthen.py (Keras and TensorFlow)
 - adversarial: br-net.py (PyTorch)
+- MATLAB folder: Contains the linear programming model used for creating dataset distributions
+- Experiments folder: Contains experiments that run various model and dataset combinations
+    - e1: 50F:50M (run-e1: base, run-e1m:reinforcing, run-e1br:adversarial)
+    - e5: only females
+    - e7: only males
+    - e8: 25F:75M
+    - e9: 75F:25M

 ---

 [1] Codella, N., Rotemberg, V., Tschandl, P., Celebi, M.E., Dusza, S., Gutman, D.,